cameronpresley/blog/docs/articles/posts/til-iterating-through-unions.md

 categories:
   - Functional
   - TypeScript
+  - Today I Learned

 hide:
   - toc
 ---

 # Today I Learned - Iterating Through Union Types

 In a [previous post](./typescript-discriminated-union.md), we cover on how using union types in TypeScript is a great approach for domain modeling because it limits the possible values that a type can have.